 Learn to become a more impactful and effective leader at Babson’s Leadership Program for Women and Allies.

-People who strive to be inclusive leaders must be unafraid to talk about diversity, equity, and inclusion simply because they are afraid of making mistakes, says Randolph.
+People who strive to be inclusive leaders and foster inclusive cultures in the workplace must be unafraid to talk about diversity, equity, and inclusion simply because they are afraid of making mistakes, says Randolph.

 They also must be ready and willing to learn.

 Effective listening, leading with empathy, building key communication skills, and developing the ability to encourage cross-functional thinking—these are all leadership functions that can be taught, and Babson is doing just that.